Bride of Frankenstein: Gay reading

 The Monster, whose affections for the male hermit and the female Bride he discusses with identical language ("friend") has been interpreted as sexually "unsettled" and bisexual.
 Gender studies author Elizabeth Young writes: "He has no innate understanding that the male-female bond he is to forge with the bride is assumed to be the primary one or that it carries a different sexual valence from his relationships with [Pretorius and the hermit]: all affective relationships are as easily 'friendships' as 'marriages'".
 Indeed, his relationship with the hermit has been interpreted as a same-sex marriage that heterosexual society will not tolerate: "No mistake – this is a marriage, and a viable one ...
 But Whale reminds us quickly that society does not approve.
 The monster – the outsider – is driven from his scene of domestic pleasure by two gun-toting rubes who happen upon this startling alliance and quickly, instinctively, proceed to destroy it", writes cultural critic Gary Morris for Bright Lights Film Journal.
 The creation of the Bride scene, Morris continues, is "Whale's reminder to the audience – his Hollywood bosses, peers, and everyone watching – of the majesty and power of the homosexual creator".

 Filmmaker Curtis Harrington, a friend and confidant of Whale's, dismissed this as "a younger critic's evaluation.
 All artists do work that comes out of the unconscious mind and later on you can analyze it and say the symbolism may mean something, but artists don't think that way and I would bet my life that James Whale would never have had such concepts in mind".
 Specifically in response to the "majesty and power" reading, Harrington stated: "My opinion is that's just pure bullshit.
 That's a critical interpretation that has nothing to do with the original inspiration".
 He concludes: "I think the closest you can come to a homosexual metaphor in his films is to identify that certain sort of camp humor".
 Whale's companion David Lewis stated flatly that Whale's sexual orientation was "not germane" to his filmmaking: "Jimmy was first and foremost an artist, and his films represent the work of an artist – not a gay artist, but an artist".

 1930s Universal's art director Karoly Grosz designed this offbeat 1935 advertisement.

 Home media

 In 1985, MCA Home Video released Bride of Frankenstein on LaserDisc.
 In the 1990s, MCA/Universal Home Video released the film on VHS as part of the "Universal Monsters Classic Collection", a series of releases of Universal Classic Monsters films.

 In 1999, Universal released Bride of Frankenstein on VHS and DVD as part of the "Classic Monster Collection".
 In April 2004, Universal released Frankenstein: The Legacy Collection on DVD as part of the "Universal Legacy Collection".
-This two-disc release includes Bride of Frankenstein, as well as the original Frankenstein, Son of Frankenstein, and The House of Frankenstein.
+This two-disc release includes Bride of Frankenstein, as well as the original Frankenstein, Son of Frankenstein, The Ghost of Frankenstein, and House of Frankenstein.